keithalewis/papers/ftapirl.md

 # FTAP IRL

-Always happy to talk when Bruno asks.

-He wanted a title so I came up with 'FTAP IRL'
+Bruno asked for the title of the talk.

+Me: 'FTAP IRL'

+Bruno: 'ROFL'

-He replied 'ROFL', but IRL doesn't stand for In Real Life.
+But IRL doesn't stand for In Real Life.

-[It does, I use it to implment software that runs on a computer and give meaningful results to traders.]

-It means the Fundamental Theorem of Asset Pricing Is Really Lame.
+The Fundamental Theorem of Asset Pricing Is Really Lame.

 It took 5 months to explain this to Peter Carr, so there is no way to explain it in 5min.
-All I can do is whet your appetite.

-References and you know where I live.
+All I can do is whet your appetite, give you references and let you know where I live.

-I don't have a Nobel prize, but I know when shit stinks.
+I don't have a Nobel prize, but I know when a theory is wrong.

+## Second Touch Barrier Options.

+IRL, a trader asked me how to price a barrier option that knocked in the _second_ time the barrier was hit.

+I knew the answer.
+I studied Brownian Motion in grad school and the Black-Scholes/Merton theory at my dining room table after long days of getting beaten up on the trading floor.

+It has exactly the same price!

+As a matter of fact...

+A barrier option that knocks in the millionth time the barrier is hit has exactly the same price!!!

+You see, Brownian Motion has this very interesting infinite oscillatory behavior.
+On any finite interval it is almost surely not of bounded variation...

+The trader looked at me as if I had lost my mind.

+That is the answer the theory gives.
+And it is obviously wrong.

+He didn't talk to me again for 3 months.

 In physics, when theory is contradicted by observation it is time to come up with a new theory.